 Lots Of Mortgage Refinance Fees!

-As you can see from the final refinance statement, there are a lot of mortgage refinance fees.
+As you can see from the final refinance statement, there are a lot of mortgage refinance fees, even in a no-cost refinance.
 The only fees that could possibly be reduced or eliminated are the Rate Lock Extension fee, the mobile signing fee, and the appraisal fee.

 The Rate Lock Extension fee should not be born by the borrower if the bank’s underwriting department is backed up.
 The Mobile Signing Fee can be eliminated if you go to the title company’s office.
 Finally, you might be able to convince your lender to skip the appraisal if you’ve had an appraisal done with the past 6-12 months.